Madagascar June 7-15, 2023

 Haute Ville d’Antananarivo.
 Tentative WHS (02/02/2016).
 In 1610, the palace built on the highest hill in the city – with a garrison of 1000 men.
 It is a fortified village, protected by circular ditches and accessed by seven megalithic gates.
 The city gradually developed to extend over the entire hill by the Merina ethnic group.

-English Protestants and French Catholics struggled against the Merina monarchy and installed a diplomat in the city in the 1885.
+English Protestants and French Catholics struggled against the Merina monarchy and installed a diplomat in the city in 1885.
 Ten years later, French troops took possession of the island and drained the marshes and rice fields to create a new district – Avenue de l’Indépendance, grand staircases, many buildings (including the Soarano station), a sewer network, fountains, and electricity.
 The city had 140,000 inhabitants in 1940.

-The Upper Town, is home to the Rova (a set of palaces and royal buildings from different eras) with different styles of architecture – verandah or multi-storey dwellings, wooden, baked-brick or stone houses.
+The Upper Town is home to the Rova (a set of palaces and royal buildings from different eras) with different styles of architecture – verandah or multi-storey dwellings, wooden, baked-brick or stone houses.

 Rova of Antananarivo is a royal palace complex (rova) that served as the home of the sovereigns of the Kingdom of Imerina in the 17th and 18th centuries, as well as of the rulers of the Kingdom of Madagascar in the 19th century.
 Its counterpart is the nearby fortified village of Ambohimanga, which served as the spiritual seat of the kingdom in contrast to the political significance of the Rova in the capital.
 The Rova occupies the highest point on Analamanga, formerly the highest of Antananarivo’s many hills.
 Merina king Andrianjaka, who ruled Imerina from around 1610 until 1630, is believed to have captured Analamanga from a Vazimba king around 1610 or 1625 and erected the site’s first fortified royal structure.
 Successive Merina kings continued to rule from the site until the fall of the monarchy in 1896, frequently restoring, modifying or adding royal structures within the compound to suit their needs.

 Over time, the number of buildings within the site varied.
 Andrianjaka founded the Rova with three buildings and a dedicated tomb site in the early 17th century.
 The number of structures rose to approximately twenty during the late 18th-century reign of King Andrianampoinimerina.
 By the late 20th century, the Rova’s structures had been reduced to eleven, representing various architectural styles and historical periods.
 The largest and most prominent of these was Manjakamiadana, also known as the “Queen’s Palace” after Queen Ranavalona I, for whom the original wooden palace was built between 1839 and 1841 by Frenchman Jean Laborde.
 In 1867 the palace was encased in stone for Queen Ranavalona II by Scotsman James Cameron, an artisan missionary of the London Missionary Society.
 The neighbouring Tranovola, a smaller wooden palace constructed in 1819 by Creole trader Louis Gros for King Radama I, was the first multi-story building with verandas in the Rova.
-The model offered by Tranovola transformed architecture throughout the highlands over the course of the 19th century, inspiring a widespread shift toward two-storey houses with verandas.
-The Rova grounds also contained a cross-shaped wooden house (Manampisoa) built as the private residence of Queen Rasoherina, a stone Protestant chapel (Fiangonana), nine royal tombs, and a number of named wooden houses built in the traditional style reserved for the andriana (nobles) in Imerina.
+The model offered by Tranovola transformed architecture throughout the highlands for the 19th century, inspiring a widespread shift toward two-storey houses with verandas.
+The Rova grounds also contained a cross-shaped wooden house (Manampisoa) built as the private residence of Queen Rasoherina, a stone Protestant chapel (Fiangonana), nine royal tombs, and several named wooden houses built in the traditional style reserved for the andriana (nobles) in Imerina.
 Among the most significant of these were Besakana, erected in the early 17th century by Andrianjaka and considered the throne of the kingdom, and Mahitsielafanjaka, a later building which came to represent the seat of ancestral spiritual authority at the Rova.

 A fire on the night of 6 November 1995 destroyed or damaged all the structures within the Rova complex shortly before it was due to be inscribed on the list of UNESCO World Heritage Sites.
 Although officially declared an accident, rumours persist that politically motivated arson may have been the actual cause of the fire.
 The chapel and tombs, as well as Besakana and Mahitsielafanjaka, have since been fully restored.
 Completion of the reconstruction of the Manjakamiadana exterior was estimated for 2012, but was still no complete when I was there in 2023.
 The Queen’s palace cannot be entered.
-The only way to see much is walk around the north, east and west sides (the south side is a cliff) and has great views of all of Tana.
+The only way to see much is to walk around the north, east and west sides (the south side is a cliff) and has great views of all of Tana.
 A new concrete “Colosseum” was built at the Queen’s Palace and is visible from below along with the lovely church.
-Reconstructed_Rova_Antananarivo_Madagascar.jpg (3504×2432)Andafiavaratra Palace.
-Also closed for renovations, this was the residence of Prime Minister Rainilaiarivony of Madagascar, who governed the island kingdom in the late 19th century.
-The building currently serves as a museum and the estimated 1,466 objects of historical importance to the Kingdom of Madagascar that were rescued from the 1995 fire at the Rova of Antananarivo are housed here.

 Musée De La Photographie De Madagascar.
 Contains digitalized and original photos from 1860m to 1960.
 Many cameras are on the walls at the entrance.
 There are three film rooms, each showing two films in three languages.
 The main gallery on the 2nd floor was all about the lamba, a large silk or cotton “shawl” thrown generally around the shoulders like a blanket.
 Different styles indicate gender or social category.
 Of importance, they must never be dirty.
 20,000 MA